Adopting cross-cutting perspectives to increase our impact- 17 & 18 April 2023 - Amsterdam

-This round table looked at the transformative value, the strategic opportunity and the difficulties inherent in working in a more cross-cutting and systemic way: how global cross-cutting frameworks, such as the SDGs or ESG, or the consideration of cross-cutting issues such as climate or diversity, enable us to take a more integrated look at our strategies, while also raising questions about their applicability or potential trade-offs.
+This Strategic Round Table looked at the transformative value, the strategic opportunity and the difficulties inherent in working in a more cross-cutting and systemic way: how global cross-cutting frameworks, such as the SDGs or ESG, or the consideration of cross-cutting issues such as climate or diversity, enable us to take a more integrated look at our strategies, while also raising questions about their applicability or potential trade-offs.

 Through these experiences and those of the participants, we explored the multiplier potential of such new cross-disciplinary perspectives in our existing strategies.

-The round table brought together four speakers who gave four different presentations on the theme of cross-disciplinary perspectives.
+The Strategic Round Table brought together four speakers who gave four different presentations on the theme of cross-disciplinary perspectives.

 Case studies presented and discussed

 - Benoît Derenne, Director, and Tanguy Vanloqueren, Strategic Advisor, Foundation for Future Generations: “Supporting NextGen-led initiatives in their journey to ideate, prototype and develop sustainable solutions, by combining together multiple lenses (360°) and multiple modes of intervention: practical application, from selection to (extra-) financial support.”

 - Henrik Lehmann Andersen, Chief Executive Officer, Nordea-Fonden: “From onboarding SDGs to adopting ESG lenses -even to its grantmaking-, journey of a foundation supporting stakeholders and grantees on their needs and their will to broaden their impact.”